semisedlak/migratte/README.md

 ## Migration anatomy
 Migrations are simple PHP files keeping plain SQL queries.
 If plain SQL so why PHP files then?
 Answer is simple.
 For keeping "up" (for commit) and "down" (for rollback) SQL queries with additional metadata all together.

+> 💡 Migratte doesn't provide (yet) rich migrations management.
+It is just a simple tool for executing your SQL queries and it is up to you to write them.
+You can use any SQL query you want.
+>
+> You can still use [Phinx](https://phinx.org/) with [CakePHP Migrations](https://book.cakephp.org/3.0/en/migrations.html) for migrations management.
+I recommend [Adminer](https://www.adminer.org/) for database management.

 Specific migration class extends from basic migration class.
 It contains timestamp in file name and class name witch should not be modified.

-Migration file that doesn't contain "down" method is "breakpoint" - rollback cannot be performed.
+Migration file that doesn't contain "down" method is "breakpoint", that means rollback cannot be performed.
 BUT!
-There is an option to perform rollback with this kind of migration.
+There is an option `--force` to perform rollback with this kind of migration.

 This tool creates it's "memory" in same database as migrations target.
 It uses [dibi database layer](https://dibiphp.com/) for connection and queries executions.